 Archipelagic Seed

 Archipelagic Seed is a meditation on environmental sustainability, cultural appropriation, and the possibility of a more equitable future.
-The work subverts traditional methods of specimen presentation often seen in art and natural history institutions, using everyday materials—such as Mylar, lava rock, brass chain, and fog machines—commonly found in department stores and aquarium shops.
 At the heart of the piece is a phalaenopsis orchid, suspended above a pool of water, its delicate form floating like a fragment of earth, partially obscured by a gently rolling fog.

 An Ethereal Night of Coming Together